 - Request transcripts following the Graduate School’s transcript instructions.

 - Submit supporting documents.
 Within 48 hours of submitting the initial part of your application, you will receive an e-mail with your Campus-Wide Identification (CWID) number.
 It is very important that you safeguard this number.
 Once you have received this e-mail, you will need to submit the following documents through Managing Document System..

 - Statement of purpose – See Statement of Purpose Guidelines

 - Resume or curriculum vitae

 - Contact information for two references – The references should be professionals who can provide insight regarding your potential for success in the doctoral program.
 The Graduate School will contact these references via e-mail.

 - Copy of active RN license from every state in which you are licensed.
 Note: Licensure must be maintained throughout the program.

 - FOR NP APPLICANTS ONLY: Complete the writing sample.
-See Nurse Practitioner Writing Sample Template (submissions in a different format will be returned)
+See NP Writing Sample Guidelines.

 Additionally, we may require the following: